Yukon University is pleased to offer some of the most competitive tuition & fees rates in the country.

 Please note that we have recently changed the process in how tuition and fees are collected.
 You can now register for courses and pay at a later date.
 See below for payment information.

-Resident of Canada or Alaska
+Residents of Canada or Alaska

 All fees are in Canadian dollars